Darcieg/Getting-and-Cleaning-Data/Codebook.md

 |86|meanOfFreqBodyBodyAccJerkMagStd|double|Numeric variable measuring the mean of all of the the magnitude (calculated using the Euclidean norm) of frequency-domain body jerk accelerometer signal standard deviations|
 |87|meanOfFreqBodyBodyGyroMagStd|double|Numeric variable measuring the mean of all of the the magnitude (calculated using the Euclidean norm) of frequency-domain body  gyroscope signal standard deviations|
 |88|meanOfFreqBodyBodyGyroJerkMagStd|double|Numeric variable measuring the mean of all of the the magnitude (calculated using the Euclidean norm) of frequency-domain body jerk gyroscope signal standard deviations|

+## Reference to ReadMe included in the original data set
+Since the original ReadMe is not required to be submitted, its contents are pasted below to provide more background on the testing methods: